Prophet, Priest, King: Becoming a Better Man in 2017

 In the New Testament, using the gift of prophecy “strengthens others, encourages them, and comforts them” (1 Corinthians 14:3 NLT)

 For 2017 make it your goal to be a messenger of God.
 Listen.
 Be bold and courageous.
-Don’t be afraid to share the truth to others.
-But, also weigh the truth carefully.
+Don’t be afraid to share the truth, but weigh it carefully.
 The goal is to strengthen, encourage, and comfort others.

 A priest mediates on behalf of others.
 He prays for, serves, and blesses others.
 He also grows through spending time alone with God.